chrissimpkins/PyDOC/README.md

 ## About

+PyDOC is a plugin for Sublime Text 3 that allows you to open current project documentation for:

+- Python 2
+- Python 3
+- Numpy
+- SciPy
+- Matplotlib
+- TensorFlow

-PyDOC is a plugin for Sublime Text 3 that allows you to open Python 2, 3, Numpy/SciPy/Matplotlib, and TensorFlow documentation from selections in your text editor.
-The selected text is used as your query for the official documentation provided on docs.python.org and the respective package websites..
-This is opened in your default browser.
-By default, the documentation for the current release version of each package is opened.
+using source selections in your text editor.
+The selected text is used as the query for the official documentation provided on docs.python.org and the respective package websites.
+The documentation is opened in your default web browser.

 ## Install PyDOC